 A..
 "Tactics and/or strategy" means the process and/or procedures you followed in order to achieve your project's goals and objectives.
 In other words, you should address what steps you planned to take to make sure your project was going to have the results you anticipated.

-Q. Why does ACC require that entrants include a justification statement in their one to two-page summaries?
+Q. Why does ACC require that entrants include a justification statement in their one to one and one-half page summaries?

 A. In the past some Beacon judges have questioned whether certain entries had been submitted in the correct categories.
 To avoid this question, ACC eliminated these judging criteria.
-The 2016 Beacon Award Call for Entries also requires that the entrant include a justification statement in the one to two-page project summaries.
+The 2016 Beacon Award Call for Entries also requires that the entrant include a justification statement in the one to one and one-half page project summaries.
 This statement should explain why the entry category was chosen and prevents judges from questioning whether an entry is in the right category.